Holographic time-dependent entanglement entropy in $p$-brane gas geometries: Introduction

-In the standard cosmology, the expansion rate of the universe is determined by the matter contained in the universe \cite{Kinney:2009vz,Baumann2018}.
-When a four-dimensional universe contains uniformly distributed $(p-1)$-dimensional objects, the expansion rate of the universe is given by $a \sim \ta^{2/(p-2)}$ where $a$ and $\ta$ are the scale factor and the cosmological time respectively.
-In this case, the dimension of the extended object is related to the equation of state parameter, $w =- (p - 1)/3$.
-To describe the cosmology with matter holographically, we need to understand how we can realize such matter in the braneworld model, In string theory, the fundamental matter in the brane is described by an open string attached to the brane \cite{Polchinski:1996na,Duff:1994an}.
-The geometric solution including the gravitational backreaction of open strings can describe massive particles in the braneworld.
+In the standard cosmology, the expansion rate is determined by the matter contained in the universe \cite{Kinney:2009vz,Baumann2018}.
+When a four-dimensional universe contains uniformly distributed $(p-1)$-dimensional objects, the expansion rate is given by $a \sim \ta^{2/(p-2)}$ where $a$ and $\ta$ are a scale factor and cosmological time respectively.
+In this case, the dimension of the extended object is related to the equation of state parameter, $w =(1-p )/3$.
+To describe the standard cosmology holographically, we need to understand how we can realize such matter in the braneworld model, In string theory, the fundamental matter in the brane is described by an open string attached to the brane \cite{Polchinski:1996na,Duff:1994an}.
+Therefore, the gravitational backreaction of open strings can describe massive particles in the braneworld.
 This geometry was known as the string cloud geometry \cite{Letelier:1979ej,Stachel:1980zr,Stachel:1980zs,Gibbons:2000hf,Herscovich:2010vr,Chakrabortty:2011sp,Chakrabortty:2016xcb}.
 In this work, we concern a more general geometry with a $p$-brane gas \cite{Park:1997dw,Park:1999gn,Park:1999xn}.
-Then, we see that the string cloud geometry corresponds to the specific case with $p=1$.
-Note that an observer living in the brane detects $(p-1)$-dimensional extended objects because he/she cannot see the radial direction.
-We further show that the braneworld model in a $p$-brane gas geometry reproduces the standard cosmology caused by $(p-1)$-dimensional extended objects.
+Then, the string cloud geometry corresponds to a $p$-brane gas geometry with $p=1$.
+We show that the braneworld model in a $p$-brane gas geometry reproduces the standard cosmology caused by $(p-1)$-dimensional extended objects.
 In this $p$-brane gas geometry, we further study the time evolution of the entanglement entropy.
 We find that the entanglement entropy evolves by the volume law in the early time era and by the area law in the late time era.
 In this case, since the expansion rate of the universe relies on the involved matter, the time-dependence of the entanglement entropy also crucially depends on the contained matter.